 Safety management systems audits

-The purpose of an annual safety management system performance audit is to verify:
+On an annual basis a safety management system performance audit is conducted to verify:

 - the safety management system documentation continues to comply with legislation